cisagov/ScubaGear/PowerShell/ScubaGear/baselines/aad.md

 **BOD 25-01 Requirement**: This indicator means that the policy is required under CISA BOD 25-01.

 **Automated Check**: This indicator means that the policy can be automatically checked via ScubaGear.
+See the [Quick Start Guide](../../../README.md#quick-start-guide) for help getting started.

 **Configurable**: This indicator means that the policy can be customized via config file.